H20Zhang/H20Zhang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist at Huawei Cloud Database Innovation Lab, recruited through the prestigious TopMinds program.
-I earned my Ph.D. from the Database Group at The Chinese University of Hong Kong in 2022, under the mentorship of Prof. Jeffrey Xu Yu.
+I obtained my Ph.D. from the Database Group at The Chinese University of Hong Kong in 2022, under the mentorship of Prof. Jeffrey Xu Yu.
 Prior to that, I obtained my B.E. degree from the HongYi Honor Class at Wuhan University in 2017.

 ### Research Interests